SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 that gives a property wrapper the ability to expose additional functionality --- for example, to reset a value whose initialization is deferred or to flush changes to a database.
-By default, the projected value is the instance of the wrapper type;
-to project a custom value,
-define a ``projectedValue`` instance property on the wrapper type.
+To project a value from a property wrapper, define a ``projectedValue`` instance property on the wrapper type.
 The compiler synthesizes an identifier for the projected value by prefixing the name of the wrapped property with a dollar sign (``$``) --